wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="SatelliteFileTransfer"></a>

-### PRODUCT 15 - Satellite File Transfers
+### SOLUTION 15 - Satellite File Transfers

-MAKE FOR SALE: A device that receives and sends files to the two 98W satellites in outer space over the US and Europe.
+A device that receives and sends files to the two 98W satellites in outer space over the US and Europe.

 This is a hobbyist fascination for nerdy bragging rights.